kryptoish/nanopulseOS/README.md

 ### **Future Plans**

+- **Custom Bootloader, Custom Programming language, Custom Compiler**: To make the whole OS unique and mine.
+Right now I am using GRUB, C, GCC for these purposes.
 - **Expanded Game Library**: Add more retro games and interactive challenges for users.
 - **Advanced Scripting Features**: Extend the custom language to support more complex functionality for users who want to create more advanced programs.
 - **Art Tools**: Improve and expand the generative art tools to allow for more creative control and complexity.